Legionella, an enemy not to be underestimated.

 Legionella is a genus of bacteria that proliferate in water, favoured by the presence of biofilm, stagnation, and critical temperatures.
 They are found in both natural environments and, more significantly, in artificial systems, where the risk of contagion is higher.

-Legionella is an opportunistic pathogen responsible for both flu-like forms (Pontiac fever) with a benign course and the so-called Legionnaires’ Disease, a pneumonia with severe symptoms, with a fatality rate reaching 10-15%.
+Legionella is an opportunistic pathogen responsible for both flu-like forms (Pontiac fever), characterized by a benign course, and the so-called Legionnaires’ Disease, a pneumonia with severe symptomsand a fatality rate reaching 10-15% (up to 40% for nosocomial-aquored ones).

-Its danger is recognised by the World Health Organization (WHO) and the Ministry of Health, which have drafted specific guidelines for the correct prevention and control of Legionellosis risk.
+Its danger is recognised by the World Health Organization (WHO) and international Health organizations like ESGLI (ESCMID Study Group for Legionella Infections) , which have drafted specific guidelines for the correct prevention and control of Legionellosis risk.

 What is Legionella?